MicrosoftDocs/powerapps-docs/powerapps-docs/teams/embed-model-driven-teams-personal.md

   - PowerApps
 contributors:
 ---
-# Embed a model driven app as personal app in Teams
+# Embed a model-driven app as personal app in Teams

 You can share an app you've created by embedding it directly into Microsoft Teams.
 When completed, users can select **+** to add your app to any of **your** team channels or conversations in the team you are in.
 The app appears as a tile under **Tabs for your team**.